testdriverai/testdriverai/README.md

 > click check in
 > select august 8
 ```

-## Save the test

-If everything worked perfectly, use the `/save` command to save the test script to the current file.

 If something didn't work, you can use `/undo` to remove all of the test steps added since the last prompt.